 Providing clear and safe bikeways in winter encourages more people to cycle on city streets and trails.
 With a bit of extra planning, preparation and the right mindset, winter cycling is feasible and enjoyable in the colder months.

-All types of bikeways are plowed during the winter months.
-Winter maintenance of cycle tracks and multi-use paths begins when two cm of snow accumulates and are plowed separately from the road using smaller plows that are narrower than an on-street cleaner, and are up to 1.5 meters wide.
+Cycle tracks and multi-use paths are plowed using smaller plows that are up to 1.5 meters wide.
 This equipment is used to clear snow and ice from bikeways with physical barriers or that are raised from the roadway.
 For two-way bikeways, the snow clearer will make one pass in each direction to ensure both lanes are clear of snow and ice.

 During the winter, route planning is especially important.
 Plan your route in advance using the Toronto Cycling Map and have an alternative in case of snow or ice.